liuyehcf/BlogSource/_posts/vim.md

         </classpath>
         ```

-    * Assuming a submodule uses `thrift`, you need to place the `.classpath` file in the submodule’s directory, not in the root directory of the project.
+    * Assuming a submodule uses `thrift`, you need to place the `.classpath` file in the submodule's directory, not in the root directory of the project.
 * When the plugin `org.eclipse.m2e:lifecycle-mapping` is present, `jdt.ls` cannot work properly.
 This issue is currently unresolved.

 ### 3.9.3 coc-pyright